-Internships are awarded to support student research projects during the academic year or over the summer.
+Internships and research funds are awarded to support student research projects during the academic year or over the summer.

 The Bristol-Myers Squibb Fellowship Program, made possible through grants from the Bristol-Myers Squibb Foundation, provides support for students engaged in summer research projects.